russellmcc/site-gen/resume.md

    - Automated C++ refactoring
    - C++ static analysis and C++ runtime sanitizers in CI
    - Automated statistical analysis and regression testing of runtime performance in CI
-   - Python bindings to allow faster development of integration-level testing
+   - Python bindings for plug-ins to allow faster development of integration-level testing
  * Lead the "DSP Chapter", a group of technical contributors responsible for the Signal Processing components of our codebase.
  * Previously led the "FAST Chapter", a group dedicated to improving the run-time performance of our codebase.